Michigan Economic Development Corporation

 • Your community prioritizes building a predictable investment framework for community development versus a more proactive approach.

-• Your community faces significant capacity limitations to complete RRC items and/or maintain the annual items from the Certified level.
+• Your community faces capacity limitations to complete RRC items and/or maintain the annual items from the Certified path.

-• Additional annual items for the Certified level: master plan progress report, public participation report, fee schedule reviews, annual development process review, annual training strategy update, and economic development strategy progress review.
+• Additional annual items for the Certified designation: master plan progress report, public participation report, fee schedule reviews, annual development process review, annual training plan update, and economic development strategy progress review.

 • Your community’s ultimate goals do not align with the benefits of the Certified level. (i.e., if you have other local resources that could provide support like the Redevelopment Services Team or you do not need addition site marketing assistance).